atrisovic/weather-panel.github.io/_sources/content/working-with-data-product.md

 Climate and weather data can be massive.
 For example, the full, hourly, global record of a set of 9 commonly-used near-surface variables in ERA5 (including temperature and preciptiation) comes out to roughly 7 TB of disk space in total.
 Consequently, data products tend to be saved in smaller chunks, or allow for subsetting before downloading.
 Depending on the scale of your analysis, you will likely need additional storage beyond your personal machine, on external servers, for example.
 More recently, some datasets have also been made available on cloud servers such as [pangeo](https://pangeo-forge.org/catalog) or [Google Earth Engine](https://www.ecmwf.int/en/newsletter/162/news/era5-reanalysis-data-available-earth-engine).
 ```

-## Thinking Ahead to Climate Projections
+## Thinking ahead to climate projections

 Research linking social outcomes to weather variations often aim to project results into the future to estimate the impact of climate change on their variable of interest.
 We have chosen (at least for now) not to expand this guide to include information on climate projection because of its immense complexity.
 Oftentimes a more sophisticated understanding of how models work and their uncertainties is needed to avoid underestimating propagated uncertainties in your final estimates.
 Even more so than with weather data products, there is no *right* or *correct* climate model, or group of models to use (see e.g., [Knutti 2010](https://doi.org/10.1007/s10584-010-9800-2) or [Collins 2017](https://doi.org/10.1002/2017GL073370).
 Emissions scenarios, the response of the models to emissions scenarios, intermodel variability, and *intra*-model variability all add to the uncertainty in your projection, and their relative strength may depend on the timescale and aims of your study.